JeremiahSeagraves/RoutersConfigVersionControlManager/README.md

 This proyect involves 4 different modules:

-1. Scan all the devices a a network and save their IP addresses.
+1. Scan all the devices of the current connected network and save their IP addresses.

 2. Obtain configuration files from routers ans switches Cisco within the scope of the network.